XingxinHE/Hex/pages/Glossary.md

 - *range*: a sequence of values that can be described by a start point and an end point.
 For example,  `[0:5)`  means the values 0, 1, 2, 3, and 4.

-- *regular expression*: a notation for patterns in character strings.

 - *regular*: a semiregular type that is equality-comparable (see  `std::regular`  concept).
 After a copy, the copied object compares equal to the original object.
 A regular type behaves similarly to built-in types like  `int`  and can be compared with  `==` .
 In particular, an object of a regular type can be copied and the result of a copy is a separate object that compares equal to the original.
 See also *semiregular type*.

 - *requirement*: (1) a description of the desired behavior of a program or part of a program; (2) a description of the assumptions a function or template makes of its arguments.